 That’s all we need to say.
 The boundary is set.
 The routine is in place.

-What if YOU need to use it as a tool outside of the routine?
+Tip – What if you need to use it as a tool outside of the routine?

 Make it clear that this is outside the normal routine and WHY you are having them watch.